 As permitted under the Exchange Act, only one copy of the Notice or this proxy statement and annual report is being delivered to stockholders residing at the same address, who have consented to such delivery and unless such stockholders have notified us of their desire to receive multiple copies of the Notice or this proxy statement and annual report.
 We will promptly deliver, upon oral or written request, a separate copy of the Notice or this proxy statement and annual report to any stockholder residing at an address to which only one copy was mailed.
 Requests for additional copies should be directed to Chuy's Holdings, Inc., 1623 Toomey Road, Austin, Texas, 78704, Attention: Secretary, Telephone: (512) 473-2783.
-Stockholders residing at the same address and currently receiving only one copy of the Notice or this proxy statement and annual report may contact our Secretary at the address above to request multiple copies of the Notice or this proxy statement and annual report may contact the same address and currently receiving multiple copies of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this
+Stockholders residing at the same address and currently receiving only one copy of the Notice or this proxy statement and annual report may contact our Secretary at the address above to request multiple copies of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report may contact the Secretary at the address above to request that only a single copy of the Notice or this proxy statement and annual report be mailed to them in the future.